timlines/FAA107/1_HeavierThanAir/1-2_HTA_Airfoil.md

 ## Slide 1

-TODO: @Rusty Re-record the slide to match the new text.

 **Script:**
 ```
 Heavier Than Air Flight.
 The wing and propellar as airfoils.
 ```

 ## Slide 2

-TODO: @Rusty Re-record the slide to match the new text.

 **Script:**
 ```